particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 - `'testing ' + counter++` takes the string `testing ` and appends the number from the post-increment of `counter`.

 The previous syntax is really common, however if you're coming from old-style C/C++, this declaration of function style might be confusing.
 It's somewhat equivalent to this, which might be more familiar:

+Press Ctrl-C to stop the script from running (this works for both computer-based node.js as well as the browser-based **Try It!** buttons).

 {{> codebox content="/assets/files/node-tutorial/timer2.js" format="js"}}